A lot of times, I tell myself that my worth is limited to the advice I give, the data I collect and share, or even my list of certifications…

 When it comes to getting hired and what matters most, let me give you an example.
 I like to get massages.
 Personally, I don’t really care where the person has studied or what style they are using.
 What I want is to feel good during and afterwards.

 I end up choosing my massage therapists based on their presence, not on their skills alone.
-I’m guessing that the ones who I feel most comfortable around are those who are most comfortable with themselves, and it’s contagious.
-When they are genuine, I feel invited to be genuine.
-To genuinely surrender to the massage.
+I’m guessing that the ones who I feel most comfortable around are those who are most comfortable with themselves—and it’s contagious.
+When they’re genuine, I feel invited to be genuine.
+And to genuinely surrender to the massage.

 • • • • •